How to Get Around Ad Blockers

 You are now on your way to making more money again.

-In summary, instead of linking to your overly filtered “Example.com/banners/ad001.gif” — you will now simply hyperlink your uniquely_named_banner.gif (without using the word banner!) and have it link to newfile.html (which, should then redirect to the affiliate link code of your choice!)
+Instead of linking to your overly filtered “Example.com/banners/ad001.gif” — you will now simply hyperlink your uniquely_named_banner.gif (without using the word banner!) and have it link to newfile.html (which, should then redirect to the affiliate link code of your choice!)